New Patient Information & Intake Forms

 On your first visit, we discuss any activities with which you are having pain or difficulty.
 This forms the basis of the goals for your physical therapy.
 The treatment interventions we provide will address the specific reasons you are having the pain or dysfunction.

 By the end of your course of physical therapy, the goal is to be able to perform those activities pain-free and without difficulty.
 We will also provide you with a plan to help keep it this way and reduce chances of repeat episodes of the same condition.

 Clinic Appointment Hours

-Contact us to schedule an appointment for physical therapy in Burien, Washington, once you have read all of our frequently asked questions.
+Contact us to schedule an appointment for physical therapy in Burien, Washington.